We sat down with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.

 I had lunch with her yesterday and was reminded how freaking lucky I like to have recorded that and because it’s so well written.
 You consume it in two seconds because you can’t stop reading it, and it’s still relevant.
 It’s one of those titles that still holds no matter how many years have gone by.

 Exactly, evergreen content.
 Well written.
 Well, put together.
 They did an amazing job writing it, and then they did an amazing recording it.

 Both of them participated in recording it?
 Was it more of a dialogue, or were they still reading the book but playing off one another?

 Oh no. I recorded them at separate times.
 We split up the book.
 When you have multiple people or more than one narrator, I get them in the studio one at a time.
 It’s not something that I would want to have them deal with in a conversational style.
 It’s just not worth it.
-This way, the process just happens a lot faster when you’re able to do one at a time.
+This way, the process happens a lot faster when you can do one at a time.

 Where can people learn more about what you’re doing and the type of projects you work on?

 We very much appreciate you spending time with us.
 We look forward to checking out the Ethical Slut.
 I’ll put it right at the top of my list.
 I’ll listen to the audiobook that’ll make my life easier.
 Plus, it will totally confuse the crap out of my partner.